This might seem like a poll, but I would really like to get as many opinions as I can.

 You can use pure virgin olive oil, cold pressed, and peanut oil is good for very hot cooking.

 The ingredients of vegetable oils would be listed on the label.
 If soy was included in trace amounts it would not likely be listed.
-Best to contact the company by phone or e-mail.
-The e-mail address is usually listed on the label.

 If it doesn't say soy on the side, then it probably doesn't contain soy (read the label).
 There are a broad number of alternatives.
 Sunflower and canola are both good without adding a lot of flavor.
 I like olive oil (extra virgin), especially for fish and vegetables.
 Peanut oil is also good, esp. for stir fry.
 Hope this helps.